PM gives go-ahead to revolutionise education system

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Prime Minister Imran Khan, has given go-ahead to a comprehensive plan to overhaul the country’s education system that includes introduction of a uniform curriculum, launching literacy emergency, enrolling out of school children, extending Quran Scheme to all provinces, making skill development for all etc.
+ISLAMABAD: Prime Minister Imran Khan has given go-ahead to a comprehensive plan to overhaul country’s education system that include introduction of a uniform curriculum, launching literacy emergency, enrolling out of school children, extending Quran Scheme to all provinces, making skill development for all etc.

+Official sources said that in a recent cabinet meeting, the prime minister has also asked for the immediate setting up of the National Curriculum Council (NCC), which will have the task of formulating uniform curriculum for all.
+The council is likely to be notified in the next week.

+The PM, it is said, also directed to improve the quality of education for which the importance of merit based appointment of teachers was underlined.

-It was pointed out that we have a number of educated youth but with low standards of education.
-The provision of quality education and skill development for all is also the emphasis of the premier.
-Technical and vocational training to the country’s youth in different demand driven sectors was considered a must to get jobs for the Pakistani youth across the globe.
+It was pointed out that we have a number of educated youth but with low standard of education.
+Provision of quality education as well as skill development for all was also the emphasis of the premier.
+Technical and vocational training to the country’s youth in different demand driven sectors was considered a must to get jobs for Pakistani youth across the globe.

 Following the 18th Amendment, education is a provincial subject, but the federal government is trying to take all the provinces into confidence to introduce uniform education system.
 With the PTI ruling, Punjab, KP, Balochistan and the Centre, the only challenge left is the PPP-led Sindh.

-ISLAMABAD: The Prime Minister Imran Khan, has given go-ahead to a comprehensive plan to overhaul the country’s education system that includes introduction of a uniform curriculum, launching literacy emergency, enrolling out of school children, extending Quran Scheme to all provinces, making skill development for all etc.
+ISLAMABAD: Prime Minister Imran Khan has given go-ahead to a comprehensive plan to overhaul country’s education system that include introduction of a uniform curriculum, launching literacy emergency, enrolling out of school children, extending Quran Scheme to all provinces, making skill development for all etc.

+Official sources said that in a recent cabinet meeting, the prime minister has also asked for the immediate setting up of the National Curriculum Council (NCC), which will have the task of formulating uniform curriculum for all.
+The council is likely to be notified in the next week.

+The PM, it is said, also directed to improve the quality of education for which the importance of merit based appointment of teachers was underlined.

-It was pointed out that we have a number of educated youth but with low standards of education.
-The provision of quality education and skill development for all is also the emphasis of the premier.
-Technical and vocational training to the country’s youth in different demand driven sectors was considered a must to get jobs for the Pakistani youth across the globe.
+It was pointed out that we have a number of educated youth but with low standard of education.
+Provision of quality education as well as skill development for all was also the emphasis of the premier.
+Technical and vocational training to the country’s youth in different demand driven sectors was considered a must to get jobs for Pakistani youth across the globe.

 Following the 18th Amendment, education is a provincial subject, but the federal government is trying to take all the provinces into confidence to introduce uniform education system.
 With the PTI ruling, Punjab, KP, Balochistan and the Centre, the only challenge left is the PPP-led Sindh.